cd-jocelyn-z/Moteur-de-recherche/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------

 English
-To use our SRJ search engine, you may execute the "main.py" file.
+To utilize our SRJ search engine, execute the "main.py" file.
-For a simple research type "R".
+For a straightforward search, type "R".
-To enter the batch mode type "B" followed by "G" for a general evaluation or by "M" for a micro-evaluation (for a single query)
+To enter batch mode, type "B" followed by "G" for a general evaluation or "M" for a micro-evaluation (for a single query).